edogola4/animated-timepiece/README.md

 *The Animated Clock project uses the following technologies and stacks*:

 **Frontend**:
-HTML5: Structure and content of web pages.
+- HTML5: Structure and content of web pages.
-CSS3: Styling, animations, and layout.
+- CSS3: Styling, animations, and layout.
-JavaScript: Real-time functionality and interactivity.
+- JavaScript: Real-time functionality and interactivity.

+## Deployment:
+GitHub Pages: Hosting and deployment for easy access.